 Jennifer Stefancik, a social media manager of the HubSpot Academy Instagram account, says the best thing to do on Instagram is to provide value to your audience.

-She says, "Make sure each post — both the creative and the caption as standalone elements — provide value to your audience."
+She says, "Make sure each post — both the creative and the caption as standalone elements — provides value to your audience."

-Once you've nailed that, you should also work smarter, not harder.
+Once you've nailed that, you should work smarter, not harder.
 But how can you do that?

 Stefancik says, "Use Canva (or a similar tool) to create your posts and Stories in advance.
 Creating them on the fly can be unnecessarily stressful and leaves room for typos."

-When you create posts in advance, you can use the same fonts, colors, and plan for interactive features like polls or questions.
+When you create posts in advance, you can use the same fonts and colors and plan for interactive features like polls or questions.
 This helps you make your feed look consistent.